 - Neglect the blog entirely

-The others who go with option two might say they’ll start writing themselves, but can only muster a blog post a month, which just isn’t enough to make a dent, and end up stopping altogether.
+The others who go with option two might say they’ll start or attempt to dive back into writing themselves, but can only muster a blog post a month, which just isn’t enough to make a dent, and end up stopping altogether.
 It’s partly due to not having the time, but it’s probably mostly due to not having the skill to do so without max effort.

 So, of the three options, everyone ends back at the same spot—wanting more organic search traffic but not having the resources to create the required content.